Pharmacist

 • Doxycycline: Used to treat acne, respiratory infections, and Lyme disease.

-Q22.
-What are the responsibilities of pharmacist
+Q. What are the responsibilities of a pharmacist?

 Ans.